frederic-perez/AmE-dictionary/data/idioms.md

 __chance of a lifetime__ An extremely important and/or fortuitous opportunity, especially one that is not likely to ever present itself again.
 Often (but not always) used hyperbolically.
 __chances are__
 __change tack__ To employ a different method or approach in addressing a particular situation. _They have not been receptive to our offers thus far, so we need to change tack._
+__charley horse__ :dart: A painful muscle spasm that most commonly occurs in the legs.
+The phrase is thought to have originated from baseball slang. _Spending all day on my feet caused a charley horse in my leg that was so painful, I had to sit down for a while and rest._
 __chase the clouds away__
 __check all the boxes__ _The movie _Thor_ checks all the boxes._
 __check off__ _Thanksgiving weekend is a great time to check off some items from your family Christmas wish lists._